Anthropic Console

 Key Features

 The most important current feature is the Evaluate tab.
-Anthropic documents side-by-side prompt comparison, test sets built from dynamic variables, response grading, and prompt versioning right inside the Console.
+Anthropic documents side-by-side prompt comparison, test sets built from dynamic variables, response grading, CSV-backed test-case imports, and prompt versioning right inside the Console.
 That matters because it turns prompt work from “copy things into a chat and squint at the result” into a lightweight but real evaluation loop.

 Strengths